rovitotv/SensorCraft/README.rst

 Dependencies
 ------------

-pyglet and sphinx to build the documentation
+pyglet for OpenGL support and sphinx to build the documentation